Why Is APISIX Ingress Controller a Better Choice than Emissary-ingress?

 2. In addition to the native Lua language, you can also use Plugin Runner or WASM plugins for extension, which supports developing custom plugins in coding languages such as Java, Python, and Go.
 This enables users to utilize their existing business logic and select based on their company's technology stack or development preferences without requiring a new language.

-APISIX Ingress fully supports the above extension methods without any additional developments.
+APISIX Ingress Controller fully supports the above extension methods without any additional developments.

 Performance